syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 DataGrid allows you to edit the styles of DataGrid and its elements in Visual studio as your requirement.

-> Note: Visual Style Editing option is availble in Visual Studio 2012 and higher versions only.
+N> Visual Style Editing option is availble in Visual Studio 2012 and higher versions only.